Chevrotain/chevrotain/packages/chevrotain/docs/guide/syntactic_content_assist.md

 -   **Less work**: The ~x10 performance difference was measured when comparing pure grammars without any semantics.
     In a **real world** scenario the difference will be smaller as the regular parser will have semantics (CST creation / embedded actions).
-    Thoses semantics have their own runtime cost while the content assist parser will **always** remain a pure grammar.
+    Those semantics have their own runtime cost while the content assist parser will **always** remain a pure grammar.

 -   **Smart beats fast**: Content Assist is normally used in a code editor.
 A code editor should be by definition **incremental** as it does not matter how smart the error recovery is or how fast the parser, re-parsing a whole